Immersion Period Abroad (ImPA)

 LAB students with an English

 component must spend a minimum of three months working or studying abroad in an English-speaking country in order to complete their program.
-If students wish to split their ImPA into two periods of six weeks they will need to submit a written application to the student mobility coordinator (Caroline Zurhelle-Waser).
 Students may choose to study abroad (one ortwo semesters or a summer study program) or work abroad (part-time, full-time, paid or voluntary work) in a country in which English is an official language and such that their work or study is conducted in English.
 Students must document their study or work abroad (with certificates, a letter from their employer, etc).